• IRIS Center

 Imagine you are Mrs. Raymond.
 What thoughts come to mind about the new school year?
 (Opinion Question: No Resources)

-What do teachers need to know about young dual language learners with disabilities?
+What do teachers need to know about young English learners with disabilities?

-• Page 2: Distinguishing Between Disability and Language Difference
+• 2: Distinguishing Between Disability and Language Difference

 What are some unique issues related to working with families of these children?